canalplus/rx-player/doc/api/index.md

 manually through APIs such as `setVideoBitrate`), the player will never switch to a video quality with a bitrate lower than that value.

-The exception being when no quality has a lower bitrate, in which case the maximum quality will always be chosen instead.
+The exception being when no quality has a higher bitrate, in which case the maximum quality will always be chosen instead.

 For example, if you want that video qualities chosen automatically never have